Programero/java-getting-started/Java Collections Framework/ConcurrentCollections/List/CopyOnWriteArrayList/Readme.md

 ### **Write Operation on a CopyOnWriteArrayList**

-When a new element is to added/removed/updated in a CopyOnWriteArrayList then the following procedure takes place:
+When a new element is to added/removed/updated(set) in a CopyOnWriteArrayList then the following procedure takes place:

 - The thread that is adding the element acquires a lock on the lock object using the lock.lock() method.
 If some other thread tries to add an element to the list, then it will not get access.

-- The thread that has acquired the lock will then make the copy of the originalArray.
+- The thread that has acquired the lock will then make the copy of the originalArray. (that is why this collection is called CopyOnWrite)

 ```
 Object[] newElements = Arrays.copyOf(elements, len + 1);